I wanted to be a seeker of the Infinite

 These souls suffer because they see that for various reasons Heaven cannot do things that Heaven wants to do for earth.
 Why?
 Precisely because earth does not want and does not need Heaven’s help.
 Such being the case, what can they do?
 If I have hunger, then somebody will come and feed me.
 If I have no hunger and somebody feels that I am hungry or thirsty, then I will say, “No, I am not hungry, I am not thirsty.”
 Again, if I am hungry and thirsty, I have my own way to quench my thirst and feed my hunger.
 Then what can be done?

 WSI 16,1.
-Bhavani, a disciple in the London Sri Chinmoy Centre along with her husband, Kaivalya, and their sons, Devashishu and Sahadeva, left this world on 25 December 2000
+Bhavani left this world on 25 December 2000.
+She was a disciple in the London Sri Chinmoy Centre along with her husband, Kaivalya, and their sons, Devashishu and Sahadeva.

 If you are with me, then be for me14